If you are looking for the best posture exercises for seniors, I’ve got you covered!

 1. What are the best exercises for posture correction for seniors?

-The Child’s Pose, Cat-Cow Pose, and Spine Rotation are particularly beneficial for seniors, offering gentle yet effective stretching and strengthening for the spine and muscles supporting posture.
+Child’s Pose, Cat-Caw Pose, and Spine Rotation are particularly beneficial for seniors.
+They offer gentle yet effective stretching and strengthening of the spine and muscles supporting posture.

 2. Can these exercises help with chronic back pain?